 The roseola fever can be managed with acetaminophen (such as Tylenol), ibuprofen (such as Advil or Motrin), or sponge baths.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 years of age because of the risk of Reye syndrome .

 The roseola rash will go away without medical treatment.

 Should you worry if your child has roseola?

 Roseola generally is a harmless viral infection.
 Like any illness that can cause a fever, it can cause fever seizures , which are uncontrolled muscle spasms and unresponsiveness that last 1 to 3 minutes.
 The fever seizure is caused by the rapid increase in temperature in a short period of time.
 After a fever has reached a high temperature, the risk of a seizure is probably over.

 - Symptoms (such as a fever, a general feeling of illness, or signs of infection) are severe or become worse.